 Gain management skills and technical training for the growing demand for green jobs with this accelerated, one-year degree; choose a concentration in Environmental Quality and Toxicology, Municipal Sustainability, Sustainable Water Resources, or Sustainable Natural Resource Conservation and Management.

-Earn both your undergraduate degree and a prestigious Master of Public Affairs (MPA) or Master of Science in Environmental Science (MSES) from the O’Neill School of Public and Environmental Affairs in just five years.
-Or, combine with the MPA-MSES dual degree and earn a total of three degrees in five and a half years.
-Open only to outstanding O’Neill undergraduate students.
+Earn your degrees faster and help shape the world sooner with the Accelerated Masters or 4+1 programs.
+Receive both your undergraduate degree and a prestigious Master of Public Affairs (M.P.A.) or Master of Science in Environmental Science (M.S.E.S.) from the O’Neill School of Public and Environmental Affairs in just five years.
+Achieve a Master of Environmental Sustainability (M.E.S.) in just one year.
+Or, earn a total of three degrees in five-and-a-half years when you bundle your undergrad with the M.P.A.-M.S.E.S. dual degree.
+Open to outstanding O'Neill undergraduates only.

 Administered by the School of Public Health: